Role of immune system to avoid risk of infection & cancer:

 Interferons, especially interferon-γ, are important substances that activate innate immunity such as macrophages and NK cells.
 The effect of Asaigermanium on interferon-γ induction was addressed relatively early in immunity studies.

-Test: Twelve healthy people of various ages consumed Asaigermanium and examined the changes in the amount of interferon in their blood.
+Test: Twelve healthy people of various ages intook Asaigermanium and examined the changes in the amount of interferon in their blood.

 Result: Despite individual differences, interferon titers rose for all, regardless of age and gender, and peaked around 30 hours later.